-Costs and projects related to compliance with state and federal laws related to historic preservation, including mitigation, (e.g., Section 106 of the National Historic Preservation Act, the Minnesota Historic Sites Act, the Minnesota Field Archaeology Act, etc.).
-The Grants Office recommends applicants consult with a tax attorney to determine the tax implications of commingling financial incentives from multiple programs.
+• Costs and projects related to compliance with state and federal laws related to historic preservation, including mitigation (e.g., Section 106 of the National Historic

+- Preservation Act, the Minnesota Historic Sites Act, the Minnesota Field Archaeology Act, etc.). - The Grants Office recommends applicants consult with a tax attorney to determine the tax implications of commingling financial incentives from multiple programs.

-NOTE: We recognize variation in different projects.
-Contact Grants staff for help with correct procedures and advice.
+Note: We recognize there can be variations in different projects.
+Contact Grants Office staff for help with correct procedures and advice.

-In addition to items listed under General Information (page 3), the following documentation is required:
+In addition to Fiscal Review Requirements listed under Appendix B, the following documentation is required:

-- For Reconnaissance Surveys (Phase I): Include a boundary map of the proposed survey area, a photographic overview of the properties located within the boundaries, a list of contexts related to the survey area or properties, including title and dates of publication. - For Intensive Surveys (Phase II): Include a boundary map of the proposed survey area, justification for the proposed boundary, a photographic overview of the properties located within the boundaries, a list of contexts related to the survey area or properties, including title and dates of publication, and a copy of the reconnaissance report findings that recommend further study OR confirmation from HPD staff that an intensive survey is appropriate. - For nongovernmental organizations applying for over \$25,000: include applicant's financial documents (Form 990, Form 990-EZ, certified financial audit, or year-end financial report).
+- For Reconnaissance Surveys (Phase I): Include a boundary map of the proposed survey area, a photographic overview of the properties located within the boundaries, and a list of contexts related to the survey area or properties, including title and dates of publication. - For Intensive Surveys (Phase II): Include a boundary map of the proposed survey area, justification for the proposed boundary, a photographic overview of the properties located within the boundaries, a list of contexts related to the survey area or properties, including title and dates of publication, and a copy of the reconnaissance report findings that recommend further study OR confirmation from SHPO staff that an intensive survey is appropriate. - For nongovernmental organizations applying for over \$25,000: include applicant's financial documents (Form 990, Form 990-EZ, certified financial audit, or year-end financial report).

-MN HISTORICAL AND CULTURAL APPLICATION ADVICE: HISTORIC PRESERVATION SURVEY, IDENTIFICATION, & EVALUATION
+MHCHG APPLICATION ADVICE: HISTORIC PRESERVATION SURVEY, IDENTIFICATION, AND EVALUATION